ANLY521/feature_extraction_template/README.md

 ## feature_extraction.py

 This homework assignment practices creating feature vectors from text.
-Lowercase everything.
+Lowercase everything and use the `word_tokenize` function from `nltk` to tokenize.
 The code runs but is missing the parts that fill the matrix and perform calculations on it, marked with TODO.
 Fill in the missing parts of the code as directed by the comments.

-Leave the print statements as they are and replace the variables with calculations, e.g. calling "array.sum()".
+Do not alter the print statements - they are used for grading.

-The correct print output for the sample data is saved as imdb_practice_result.txt.
-Use this to check your work.
+You can check your output for `imdb_practice.txt` against `imdb_practice_result.txt`.
 For grading, your code will be run on a different data file in the same format and the print-out compared to the correct results.